-How did Council provide feedback on the reforms?
+How did Council provide feedback on the original reforms?

 In 2021 the Government asked us to examine the facts and figures in front of us, to determine the impact the reforms would on service delivery and our community.